Gaussian likelihood geometry of projective varieties: Geometric formulation

-The following is one last technical result that we will need for the proof of Theorem~\ref{Gaussian-rational-schemes-are-equal}.
-In summary, we show that the critical points of $\ell_{F, \eta}$ lie inside a specific affine hyperplane in $\mathbb{C}^{n+1}$ which is independent from $X$.
+The following is one last technical result that we need for the proof of Theorem~\ref{Gaussian-rational-schemes-are-equal}.
+In summary, we show that the critical points of $\ell_{F, u}$, as in \eqref{eq:log-function-of-reference}, lie inside the hyperplane $u(x)-\deg(F)=0$, which is independent from $X$.